 - Nylon is used to make the tire casings.
 The casings can be unique to a particular tire and sometimes have extra puncture protection- or breaker-layer added to it.

 - The bead -or heel-of the tire lets cling to the rim.
 Regular Clincher tires have a strong and rigid steel bead within the heel.
-Whereas folding clincher tires constitute several microscopic fibers.
+Whereas folding clincher tires constitute a number of microscopic fibers.

 Here, we will take you through the tire fitting process on your mountain bike.